- Luxury shared accommodation in an authentic Karoo cottage

 Monday to Saturday: This course and accommodation can be booked any date.

-Minimum booking of 2 people (max 16).
-Includes 2 nights’ accommodation, 2 cooking courses, all meals, listed excursions, a special African Relish apron and recipe booklet to take home.
+Maximum booking of 16 people.
+Includes 2 nights’ accommodation, 2 cooking courses, 2 meals, 2 excursions, a special African Relish apron and recipe booklet to take home.

 If you’re a foodie and you’ve never experienced the beautiful Karoo village of Prince Albert before, what have you been doing with your long weekends all these years?
 It’s seriously one of the coolest breakaway spots in the Western Cape, not only for its natural beauty and laid-back vibe, but for its established food scene.